Courtney Howes Carroll

 What do you attribute your success to?

-I attribute my success to the hands-on mentors and collaborative teams I’ve had the privilege to work with.
-Their guidance, support, and shared expertise have been invaluable in helping me grow, overcome challenges, and achieve results throughout my career.
+I attribute my success to the supportive employers, hands-on mentors, and collaborative teams I’ve had the privilege to work with throughout my career.
+Their commitment to growth, education, and continuous improvement—along with the guidance of foremen/superintendents who were generous with their time and expertise—has been instrumental in helping me develop my skills, overcome challenges, and deliver meaningful results.

 What’s the best career advice you’ve ever received?

-The best career advice I’ve ever received is that it’s okay not to know everything, but it’s important to find the right information and approach every situation with humility.
-This mindset has helped me stay open to learning, seek guidance when needed, and continuously grow both personally and professionally.
+The best career advice I’ve ever received is that it’s okay not to know everything—what matters is having the curiosity to seek the right information and the humility to keep learning.
+Embracing this mindset has allowed me to stay open, ask questions, and grow continuously both personally and professionally.

 What advice would you give to young women entering your industry?

-My advice to young women entering this industry is to know that your voice matters and your perspective is valuable.
-Speak up, contribute confidently, and own your place—your ideas and insights are essential to shaping successful outcomes and driving positive change.
+My advice to young women entering this industry is to recognize that your voice carries weight and your perspective adds value.
+Speak with confidence, contribute your ideas, and take ownership of your role—your insight and leadership are vital to achieving meaningful progress and shaping successful outcomes.
+Embrace mistakes as part of the process; they’re often where the most meaningful growth and insight occur.

 What are the biggest challenges or opportunities in your field right now?

-One of the biggest challenges—and opportunities—in my field right now is procurement.
-Navigating supplier relationships, managing costs, and ensuring timely access to resources require strategic planning and adaptability.
-At the same time, these challenges offer opportunities to streamline processes, build stronger partnerships, and drive greater efficiency and value for projects and teams.
+One of the most significant challenges—and opportunities—in my field today is procurement.
+Effectively managing supplier relationships, controlling costs, and ensuring timely access to critical resources demands strategic planning and adaptability.
+At the same time, these challenges create opportunities to optimize processes, strengthen partnerships, and deliver greater efficiency and value for both projects and teams.

 What values are most important to you in your work and personal life?